rmurgia/AxiCLASS-PT/README.md

 5) Inclusion of the pt_matrices folder
 6) Consistent changes in the python wrapper (setup.py, classy.c, classy.pyx, cclassy.pxd)
 7) Inclusion of the module fft (.c and .h)
+8) Inclusion of the paths to OPENBLAS in Makefile and python wrapper

 REFERENCES: